 The conflict between Israel and Palestine exerts a deadly impact on the Middle East and across the globe.
 Attempts to resolve this schism have proved ineffective and the conflict has only intensified.
 The world has moved increasingly toward deep resignation.
 Something entirely new is called for!

-What is the source of the conflict between Palestine and Israel – really?
+What is the source of the conflict between Palestine and Israel?

-What is missing that, if provided, could powerfully alter the status quo?
+What's missing that if provided could powerfully alter the status quo?

-What is possible for Israel and Palestine – the whole world – when the conflict is over?
+What's possible for Israel and Palestine – the whole world – when the conflict ends?

-Consider what could be possible by engaging in these questions without fixing the conflict – others are working hard in this realm and for the most part unsuccessfully.
+Consider what could be possible by engaging in these questions without fixing the conflict.
+Others are working hard in this realm, for the most part unsuccessfully.
 One key could be to transform the source of the conflict.